thrash-lab/SAR11_cell_cycle/README.md

 ## SYBR_green_microscopic_images_analyses.ipynb
 Implementation of reading the fluorescence microscopic images (“.jpg” format), parse the image data and highlight cells with large sizes (Supplementary Note 3).

-## SAR11_pangenome.ipynb
+## SAR11_Pangenome_analysis.ipynb
-The code for generating the marker gene presence/absence data in Supplementary Table 3.
+The code for generating the marker gene presence/absence data in Supplementary Table Tab 1--12.